 In contrast to Wolf’s experiment on how DNA protects itself from damage, Lane’s team is studying how photolyase repairs UV damage once protective mechanisms have failed.
 Photolyase can be controlled with great precision by exposing it to light, making it an ideal enzyme to study using laser-generated light.

 To see photolyase chemistry in detail, the researchers activated the enzyme with a carefully controlled light pulse from a laser.
 They subsequently exposed the enzyme to the LCLS-generated X-ray pulse, creating a characteristic X-ray scatter pattern in a specialized detector.
-The analysis of scattered X-ray data revealed chemical and structural changes in the enzyme at atomic level and occurring at a time scale of a millionth of a billionth of a second.
+The analysis of scattered X-ray data revealed chemical and structural changes in the enzyme at the atomic level and occurring at a time scale of a millionth of a billionth of a second.

 One of the ultimate goals of studying the enzymatic DNA repair process is to engineer synthetic enzymes that mimic but are even better than those found in nature.